Last updated on April 1st, 2020

 Step 3 – Slip on the Motion Pro Cable Luber V3 tool

 I consider cable lubing a worthwhile maintenance item, but boy did I hate doing it with the traditional type of cable luber.
 I don’t think I’ve ever been able to use one without making a mess.
-The new style is certainly refreshing given that it actually works without leaking, making the task much simpler.
-Take this as an empirical review of the Motion Pro Cable Luber V3, if you’d like.
-Personally, I give it a thumbs up.
+The new style from Motion Pro is certainly refreshing given that it actually works.
+Or better said, it works without leaking, making the task much simpler.
+If you’re interested in more info on the tool, check out my more detailed Cable Luber Tool Review.

 Now for some instructions.
 To use the Motion Pro Cable Luber V3, first you have to slip on the fat part of the body, and then the rubber gasket in the direction as pictured.
 Then, slide the cable down slightly and screw the other side on.